kenyacode/movie_review/README.md

 Run rails server and go to locolhost:3000

-Here is the app live on Heroku [Movie Review app]
+Here is the app live on Heroku [jmovie.herokuapp.com]

 # ABOUT THE DEVELOPER